-External decorations Visually inspected.
-Conservatories / porches Visually inspected.
-There are two conservatories having brick base walls, polycarbonate roofing, concrete flooring and UPVC double glazed windows and doors.
+Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single garage/store of brick and render construction with a profile metal sheet roof.
-This contains an oil fired boiler.
-Outbuildings comprise an attached concrete block and profile metal sheet boiler store.
-The derelict brick shed is excluded.
+There is no garage.
+Outbuildings comprise a small timber and felt outhouse which has a w.c and wash hand basin.
 Outside areas and boundaries Visually inspected.
-There are garden grounds on all sides of the property bounded by brick and rendered walling, hedging, post and wire fencing and stone dykes.
-The total site area is understood to extend to 1.5 acres or thereby.
+There are garden grounds surrounding the property, mainly to the rear.
+These are bounded by timber and metal fencing and stone walling.
+The total site area is understood to extend to around 1.25 acres.
 This was not measured and the exact extent should be ascertained by reference to the title deeds.
-Totololide to the title deede.
 Ceilings Visually inspected from floor level.
-The ceilings appear to be a mix of plasterboard and timber lath and plaster with timber beams in the lounge.
-There are also asbestos ceiling panels.
+The ceilings appear to be a mix of timber lath and plaster and plasterboard.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster with stone features in the lounge.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+No Carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are part concrete, part timber.
-The property was fully furnished and the floors were covered throughout and accordingly our view of of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub-floor areas which may exist.
+The floors are of suspended timber construction.
+The property was fully furnished and the floors were covered throughout and accordingly there was no view possible of the floor timbers.
+We were unable to locate an access hatch to any sub floor areas which may exist.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
+The internal doors are of timber, part timber and glazed, with aluminium double glazed patio doors between the lounge and kitchen.
 The kitchen has modern wall and base storage units.
-A timber carpeted staircase leads from the ground floor hallway to first floor level.
-Chimney breests and firenlesses Visually inspected Chimney breasts and fireplaces Visually inspected.
+A timber carpeted staircase leads from the lounge to attic floor level.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The sitting room has a living flame gas fire with feature surround.
-The lounge has a timber and reconstituted marble surround with an electric fire fitted.
+The lounge has a brick fire surround with a solid fuel stove.
+The kitchen has a stone and timber fire surround.
 Internal decorations Visually inspected.
 Cellars None.